- Canary Islands

 The busiest time in Tenerife in spring is during the Easter period, especially the week before Easter, known as Semana Santa (Holy Week).
 During this time there are a lot of religious processions as it is a very important holiday in the Spanish culture, so many Spaniards take time off for a holiday and choose to come to the island to enjoy the beautiful weather.

 The prices for accommodation and flights go up during Semana Santa in Tenerife and it gets very busy, so if you're after a more relaxed atmosphere, just avoid this time frame.

-If you're choosing to visit Tenerife in Spring and you're looking for warm weather, we would suggest you choose accommodation in the Tenerife south area: Playa de las Americas, Los Cristianos, Costa Adeje, Playa San Juan up to Los Gigantes.
+If you're choosing to visit Tenerife in Spring and you're looking for warm weather, we would suggest you choose accommodation in the Tenerife south area: Playa de las Americas, Los Cristianos, Costa Adeje, Playa San Juan and also Puerto de Santiago and Los Gigantes.